Monday, May 31, 2004

 I remembered her name.
 I never remember anyone's name.

 She was so glad to see me, and I was glad for her to see me too.
-It must suck only to get to see people sick and never to get to see them come out on the other side.
+It must suck only to get to see people when they're sick and never to get to see them come out on the other side.
 I wouldn't think you would get really satisfying results from your work as a home health nurse.
 The HMO gets rid of you before the patient is really all that well again, so I would imagine that most home health care nurses are out of the picture long before the person looks fit and alive again.

 Elise is squirming around ready for her morning dose of Captain Crunch.
 We just got our first major organic warehouse delivery since the illness rendered that type of living impractical.
 My tot gets the Gorilla Munchies (organic version of Cap'n Crunch), and since there's still some junk cereal left I get the real deal.
 I relish any excuse to eat garbage, and "I'm eating four bowls of Captain Crunch for the health of my son," is the best justification I can think of.